logicly-au/pmhc-mds-user-documentation/docs/environments.rst

 ----------

 The main (production) environment of the PMHC MDS is available at https://pmhc-mds.net/.
-Only real data that is to be reported to the Department of Health and Aged Care should be uploaded to this environment.
+Only real data that is to be reported to the Department of Health, Disability and Aging (DoHDA) should be uploaded to this environment.
 A :ref:`developers` environment is provided for testing third-party developed software against the PMHC MDS.